pavancm/website/content/project/local-homography.md

 title = "Image Warping using Local Homography"

 # Project summary to display on homepage.
-summary = "Project explored various effects of employing locally varying homography warp in image stitching applications."
+summary = "Implementation of locally varying homography warp for image stitching applications."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""